jcshott/Congressional_Money_Trail/README.md

 *Future*

+- [ ] Search Members of Congress by name
 - [ ] Color lines/nodes according to industry of contributor
 - [ ] Capture image to share on social media
 - [ ] Extend data to include contributions to top PACs